Brendan Schaub: Personal life

 Schaub is engaged to long-time girlfriend Joanna Zanella, and they have two sons, born in 2016 and 2019.
+He previously had a brief relationship with Ronda Rousey.

 He has one brother named Jay.
-Schaub previously had a brief relationship with Ronda Rousey.

 He supports the sports teams of Denver, Colorado, and Los Angeles, California, as well as the Cleveland Browns.
-Schaub is an avid fan of fashion and automobiles.
-According to Schaub, after getting a broken nose in his fight with Mirko Cro Cop, he was prescribed OxyContin for recovery and spent months addicted to it.
+He is an avid fan of fashion and automobiles.

+According to Schaub, after getting a broken nose in his fight with Mirko Cro Cop, he was prescribed OxyContin for recovery, and spent months addicted to it.